1. Terms of Engagement

 If the letter of engagement specifies a fixed fee, we will charge this for the agreed scope of our services.
 Work which falls outside that scope will be charged on an hourly rate basis.
 We will advise you as soon as reasonably practicable if it becomes necessary for us to provide services outside the agreed scope and if requested, give you an estimate of the likely amount of the further costs.

 Where there is no fixed fee agreed, we use time spent as a starting point when considering what fee to charge.
-Where hourly rates are set out in our engagement letter.
+Where hourly rates are set out in our engagement letter, these are indicative only.
 The differences in those rates reflect the experience and specialisation of our staff.
 Other staff may also undertake work in relation to your matters as appropriate.
 Time spent is recorded in six-minute units, with time rounded up to the next unit of six minutes.
 We regularly review our hourly rates and reserve the right to change them from time to time.
 Please do not hesitate to contact

 - the importance and complexity of the matter and the results achieved; and

-- the urgency and circumstances in which the matter is handed.
+- the urgency and circumstances in which the matter is handled.